 Art in the Alley/ Art Stroll

-Every 3rd Thursday from 6-8PM, participate or support local artists.
+Once a month you can participate to show and sell your original work or support local artists.
 Enjoy live entertainment, take a “Gallery Gazing” tour of local galleries or stop by for a glass of wine.

 New Year's Eve Party and Fundraiser